Fit-for-purpose miniature NIR spectroscopy for solid dosage manufacturing

 Krizia will present results of the MicroNIR spectrometer and its application for testing various control schemes and enabling real time feedback control of a continuous manufacturing process for tablets.

-This webinar is supported by Viavi Solutions
+Supported by Viavi Solutions Inc.